smartcontractkit/chainlink-ruby/README.md

 ### Adapter Schemas

 Adapter Schemas allow for Adapters to be modular enough to be used with many types of Adapters, but still remain reliable when used with other Adapters that may not even be defined yet.
 Adapter Schemas are [JSON Schemas](http://json-schema.org/) that specify the input requirements and output formats of each adapter.
-For more information on the various schemas used by the Smart Oracle check out the [Schemas repo](https://github.com/oraclekit/schemas).
+For more information on the various schemas used by ChainLink check out the [Schemas repo](https://github.com/oraclekit/schemas).